hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ Spore Shroom／Deepnest).md

-# Hollow Knight Any% 1.4.3.2+ NMG Route Notes
+# Hollow Knight Any% 1.4.3.2+ NMG (Deepnest / Sporeshroom) Route Notes

-*will detail Spore Shroom route below QGA route
+On patch 1.4.3.2, Spore Shroom is bugged such that it deals much more damage per use to The Hollow Knight.
+This was patched in 1.5 patches (there’s like a 20% chance that it just doesn’t deal damage to THK now, idk), but the route through Deepnest that would get it on 1.4 is still applicable for those not wanting to do QGA or a very tricky Queen’s Gardens with a lot of timeloss potential.
+Without Spore Shroom, the route is said to lose approximately 40-45 seconds, which Spore Shroom THK drops to about 20 seconds, but I’m unsure how heavily timed that is with current optimizations.

 ## Vengeful Spirit
 - left after well